 The food is to die for

 Eastern Europe caters to all tastes.
-Every region has its own speciality and they have often been influenced by a variety of cultures ranging from the Ottoman Empire to the Mediterranean.
-You can bet that most of what you eat in Eastern Europe whether it’s Balkan or Polish cuisine are delicious traditional treats, not boring fast food.
+Every region has its own specialty and they have often been influenced by a variety of cultures ranging from the Ottoman Empire to the Mediterranean.
+You can bet that most of what you eat in Eastern Europe whether it’s Balkan or Polish cuisine is delicious traditional treats, not boring fast food.

 To hang out at fantastic beaches